wrayx/target-score-py/README.md

 ```

 ### Scripts
-- `\board_design`: custom target boards that were designed for the detecting system.
+- `\board_design`: custom target boards created for the detection system.
 - `\targetsys`: virtualenv
-- `\test_img_*`: images taken by the camera when the player take a new shot, `shot_0.JPG` is an image with the board that has no shot, `shot_1.JPG` is an image with the board that has 1 shot etc.
+- `\test_img_*`: images taken by the camera when the player takes a shot. `shot_0.JPG` is an image with the board that has no shot, `shot_1.JPG` is an image with the board that has 1 shot etc.
-- `alignByRefImg.py`: detecting and extract target board by its geometric shape.
+- `alignByRefImg.py`: detects and extracts the target board based on its geometric shape.
-- `alignBySquares.py`: detecting and extract target board by ORB (oriented BRIEF) features and interest points.
+- `alignBySquares.py`: Detecting and extracting target board features and interest points using ORB (oriented BRIEF).
-- `sound.py`: take photo and save it to file when the sound from microphone hit a certain threshold.
-The threshold was set based on multiple experiments with sounds of rifle and surrounding environment.
+- `sound.py`: runs continuously to take photos and save them to a folder when the sound from the microphone hits a certain threshold.
+The threshold was set based on multiple experiments with the sounds of the rifle and the surrounding environment.
-- `score.py`: take extracted target board image as an input then detect the shot location and calculat the final score.
+- `score.py`: takes an extracted target board image as an input, then detects the shot location and calculates the final score.

 ### Detecting the target board by geometric shapes
 ![detecting shapes][shapes]